 What Is Kind Home’s Process to Paint My House

 Painting processes can vary quite a bit but one question that we get from nearly all of our clients is, what does your process to paint my house actually look like?
 We know how important understanding each step is to you; we’re talking about working on YOUR home after all!
 So, we’ve broken everything down for you, step-by-step, so you can know exactly what to expect when you work with our team.
 Our process can be organized in three major groups; Pre-Production, Production, and Production Wrap up.
-Keep reading for more details about these three functions of the painting process.
+Keep reading or watch our video for more details about these three functions of the painting process.

 Process to Paint My House – Exterior Paint Pre-Production Process

 What do YOU Need to do to Get Your Home Paint Ready?

 Your time is valuable, that’s probably one of the reasons why you’ve hired a professional painter in the first place.
 Our goal is to make sure you don’t feel like you need to micromanage this project.
 There are just a few things we’ll need from you and they all come prior to the actual painting.
 We’ve even put together a handy checklist so you can make sure there are no issues when your project gets started.
 The checklist goes over things like clearing things away from the home, trimming or tying back plants that are up against or close to the house, and turning your selected colors in.
 Going through that checklist prior to the start of your project just helps things run smoothly and helps ensure your project starts and finishes on time.

 What do WE Need to do to Get Your Home Paint Ready?

 As for us, there’s a lot that goes into each project even before paint touches your house.
 You want to make sure that your house painting stays on schedule so any wood or gutter replacement and pressure washes need to happen prior to your start date.